Exploring investor behavior in Bitcoin: a study of the disposition effect: Analysis and Results

 \subsection{Testing for the Disposition Effect in Bitcoin}

+We based the measurement method on the model of~\cite{Odean1998} and applied some adaptations to fit the remaining indicators and a portfolio of only one asset (in this case, Bitcoin) and the specific market conditions impacted by the high volatility compared to established markets.
+These adaptations included removing \emph{relative gains} in the equation, covering the remaining assets in the portfolio and using an adapted calculation method as described in Section~\ref{subseq:CalcGrLr}.

-Our empirical result for the Bitcoin market supports the existence of the disposition effect with an overall \textit{t}-statistic of -7,8345 for the Odean average, as well as for most of the other technical indicators with exception of all TRB, OBV1-50, OBV1-150, OBV1-200, and BB that have all an opposite, positive \textit{t}-statistic.
-The dataset covers all the years from 2013 to 2019.
-Hence, for the indicators Odean, MACD, ROC, all SMAs, OBV5-150, OBV2-200, and RSI, the $H_0$ can be \emph{rejected} with a highly significant \textit{p}-value of <0,001.
+When considering our entire observation period from 2013 to 2021, our empirical result for the Bitcoin market supports the existence of the disposition effect with an overall \textit{t}-statistic of -8.6079 for the Odean average.
+For seven technical indicators like TRBs, OBV1-50, OBV1-150, OBV1-200, we found an opposite, positive \textit{t}-statistic.
+Hence, for the indicators Odean, MACD, ROC, all SMAs, OBV5-150, OBV2-200, and RSI, the $H_0$ can be \emph{rejected} with $p \lt 0.001$.
 For all TRBs, OBV1-50, OBV1-150, OBV2-200, and BB $H_0$ \emph{cannot} be rejected.

-We based the measurement method on the model of T. Odean~\cite{Odean1998} and introduced the necessary adaptations to fit the remaining indicators and a portfolio of only one asset (in this case Bitcoin) and the specific market conditions impacted by the high volatility compared to established markets.
-Table~\ref{tab:t-stat_all_indicators} summarises the results of our analysis aggregated on a yearly basis for all indicators in scope.
+Table~\ref{tab:t-stat_all_indicators} summarises the results of our analysis aggregated yearly for all indicators in scope.

-Table~\ref{tab:t-stat_all_indicators} shows the original Odean average value as well as MACD, ROC, RSI, all SMAs, and OBV5-150 including OBV2-200 with highly significant minus \textit{t}-values.
-Those findings are in line with the original method of Terence Odean and his study utilising trading data of 10.000 accounts with 162.948 records~\cite[p.~1789]{Odean1998}.
+These results show that the original Odean average value as well as MACD, ROC, RSI, all SMAs, and OBV5-150 including OBV2-200 have highly significant negative \textit{t}-values.
+This result is in line with the findings of \cite{Odean1998}, who utilized trading data of 10,000 accounts with 162,948 records.